lbaile21/LLMstudio/README.md

 ANTHROPIC_API_KEY="sk-api_key"
 ```

 Make sure the `.env` file is not committed to source control (e.g. add it to `.gitignore` before your first commit) to avoid leaking API keys.
+Only the keys for the providers you intend to use are required.

+### Running the server

 Now you should be able to run **LLMstudio** using the following command: